OrganicityEu-Platform/organicity-urban-data-observatory/README.md

-# SmartCitizen
+# Urban Data Observatory

-The new SmartCitizen front-end.
-Working together with the new [SmartCitizen API](https://github.com/fablabbcn/smartcitizen).
+This is the Urban Data Observatory front-end.
+A tool for exploring data and imagine future experiments using the Organicity EaaS platform.
+This works together with the [Organicity APIs](http://organicityeu.github.io/api/).

+This tool is based on the [SmartCitizen](http://smartcitizen.me) front-end framework.

 ### Prerequisites